sachinputta/exposys/README.md

 # exposys

-To run the code
+To run the code: python3 Classification.py
-python3 Classification.py